manu12121999/RemoveBG-GIMP/README.md

 # RemoveBG-GIMP
-A small plugin to easily remove the Background of a Image using https://www.remove.bg/
+A small plugin to easily remove the Background of an image using https://www.remove.bg/.

 This branch works only for GIMP up to 2.10.
 For new versions of Gimp (2.99 or 3.0), check out the branch "gimp3.0".
 ## Installation: